Sussy-OS/LRA-Community-Edition/README.md

 # IMPORTANT
 This is mainly maintained for Pi-Apps, the Debian open sourced app store.
+As well as being the more stable way to install, it also contains More Ram, which makes this run faster.
-If you would like to use this, please install it on Pi-Apps or run the install.sh below.
+If you would like to use this, please install it on Pi-Apps.

 [![badge](https://github.com/Botspot/pi-apps/blob/master/icons/badge.png?raw=true)](https://github.com/Botspot/pi-apps)